 \subsection{Speed and Storage Space Analysis}

-This part analyzes the training costs, inference speed, and storage requirements; details are shown in Table~\ref{tab:speed storage}.
-Our FR-Merging achieves strong performance with a single model for storage, significantly reducing storage demands without extra training or inference costs.
-FREE-Merging, with a small increase in training and storage overhead, further enhances performance.
-These two methods greatly facilitate the practical deployment of deep learning at minimal cost.
+This part analyzes training costs, inference speed, and storage as shown in Table~\ref{tab:speed storage}.
+FR-Merging achieves strong performance with significantly reducing storage costs without extra training or inference costs, while FREE-Merging slightly increases overhead for better performance.
+Both of these two methods enhance deep learning deployment.